 The overall purpose of this program is to uniformly and regularly monitor, maintain, and enhance Littleton conservation lands for the preservation of open space, natural and unique features, wildlife habitat, water resources, and ecological diversity.
-Equally important is the availability of the properties for town residents for walking, hiking, picnicking, nature study, and other forms of non-disruptive, passive recreation.
+Equally important is the availability of the properties to the public for walking, hiking, picnicking, nature study, and other forms of non-disruptive, passive recreation.

 How to Become a Land Steward

-Any resident of the Town is eligible to volunteer to be a Land Steward of one or more properties.
+Any resident of Littleton, or any nearby town, is eligible to volunteer to be a Land Steward of one or more properties.
 Children are invited to assist a Land Steward.
 More than one person can be a Land Steward for a property.
-If you are interested in volunteering, you need to contact the Littleton Conservation Trust or Littleton Conservation Commission.
-If you are interested in becoming a Land Steward on a specific property, check the Land Steward checkbox in the interests section of our volunteer form and indicate the specific property in the comments section.
+If you are interested in volunteering, please contact the Littleton Conservation Trust or Littleton Conservation Commission.
+If you are interested in becoming a Land Steward on a specific property, please contact Jim O’Neil, Director of Land Stewardship, at email@example.com or 978-486-3642, and indicate the property that interests you.

-You should be physically able to walk in woodlands (on and off trails), be able to do light to medium work (for example: clear brush and cut small trees).
+You should be physically able to walk in woodlands, on and off trails, and be able to do light to medium work (for example; clear brush and cut small trees).
 Knowledge of wildlife, vegetation, and terrain features is helpful.

-- Walk around the boundaries at least once a year to check for illegal encroachment of neighboring property owners.
+Walk around the boundaries at least once a year to check for illegal encroachment of neighboring property owners.
 If alarming activity is discovered or any changes from the

-- Keep a log of your site visits.
+Keep a log of your site visits.
 Include information about any project underway or completed.
 (Include date, amount of time spent on visit, work performed and anything that you deem relevant to the visit.)

-- Help people enjoy being on the property and try to make them aware of the land usage rules.
-As Land Steward, you should have a helpful, friendly attitude.
+Help people enjoy being on the property and try to make them aware of the land usage rules.
+As a Land Steward, you should have a helpful, friendly attitude.

 Note: The Littleton Trail Crew (under the direction of Jim O’Neil and other volunteers) takes care of heavier duty projects on a regular basis at most conservation areas.

-- If the property needs new or renovated trails, observation points, or signing, prepare a map or sketch with ideas.
+If the property needs new or renovated trails, observation points, or signing, prepare a map or sketch with ideas.
 Contact the Director of Land Stewardship for approval of the project.
 Arrange for additional volunteers from the Littleton Trail Crew to help with the project.
 Funds are available for purchase of materials and some heavy equipment rental and labor needs, but you must first get approval of such expenditures.

-- The Director of Land Stewardship will provide you with existing maps, brochures, and property information, as well as a description of the rules and regulations governing land use.
-You are expected to maintain a property file.
+The Director of Land Stewardship will provide you with existing maps, brochures, and property information, as well as a description of the rules and regulations governing land use.